thauber/skeleton/README.md

 Files can be in 4 states, untracked, unstaged, staged, committed.

 Commits remain local on your local chain until they are pushed to a remote repo.

+Branches allow changes to happen simultaneously without affecting eachother in a way that the merge of branches can be managed efficiently.